dadazhetang/DeepGCN-FP/README.md

 # Usage and examples

-The code for transfer learning and predictors can be run by executing the following command
+The code for transfer learning , predictors , visualization ，importance analysiscan ，annotation can be run by executing the following command

 ```
 notebooks/pipline.ipynb